franciscocantu/franciscocantu.github.io/research.md

 forthcoming (with Michelle Torres) <a href="/Papers/LearningToSee_Final.pdf">[Ungated version]</a><br>
 <br>
 <a href="/Papers/Public_distrust_BJPS.pdf">Public Distrust in Challenged Elections: Evidence from Latin America.</a> <i>British Journal of Political Science</i>,
-forthcoming (with Victor Hernández-Huerta)
+forthcoming (with Victor Hernández-Huerta) <br>
 <br>
 <a href="https://doi.org/10.1016/j.electstud.2021.102379">The Effects of Election Polls in Mexico's 2018 Presidential Campaign.</a> <i>Electoral Studies</i>,
-forthcoming (with Javier Márquez)
+forthcoming (with Javier Márquez) <br>
 <br>
 <a href="https://doi.org/10.1080/17457289.2021.1924740">Partisan Cues and Perceived Risks.</a> <i>Journal of Elections, Public Opinion and Parties</i>,
 Vol. 31, Sup.
-1:82-95 (with Natalia Aruguete, Ernesto Calvo, Sandra Ley, Carlos Scartascini, and Tiago Ventura)
+1:82-95 (with Natalia Aruguete, Ernesto Calvo, Sandra Ley, Carlos Scartascini, and Tiago Ventura)<br>
 <br>
 <a href="https://doi.org/10.1017/S1743923X20000288">Gender and Family Ties in Latin American Legislatures.</a> <i>Politics & Gender</i>,
 forthcoming (with Leslie Schwindt-Bayer and Agustín Vallejo)<br>